 Sunlight, especially within the first two hours of waking (5 minutes sunny, or 15 minutes cloudy) primes your dopamine pump tp work better the rest of the day.

 Exercise – because of the effort, gives you a great burst that lasts for hours afterward.
 If you do light exercise, you will need 2-3 hours.
 If you can handle intense X Gym exercise though, you will only need 21 minutes because the effort is condensed and the pain is higher, both working to spike your dopamine and fill that tank!
-Even “Xercise snaX,” which take only 3 minutes can put significant amounts into your tank.
-This is why so many people like the X Gym App because you can pick just one 3-minute Xercise if you have limited time or motivation for the perfect Xercise snack!
+Even a single Xercise snack which takes only 3 minutes can put significant amounts of dopamine into your tank.
+This is why so many people like the X Gym App because you can pick just one 3-minute Xercise, so if you have limited time and motivation it could be your secret weapon!